 - Hedging is only intended to mitigate losses, not eliminate them

-- Keep your feels low and use Ally Invest for all options purchases because they are the cheapest options broker with 24/7 customer service
+- Keep your fees low and use Ally Invest for all options trading because they are the cheapest options broker with 24/7 customer service

 Buying S&P 500 Put Options